Community

 Focusing on time, and how I am spending it, is the trap.
 Worrying about the infinite things I was giving up by choosing the thing I was doing now … that’s what robbed me of enjoying the thing I was doing now.

 It’s taken me almost 50 years to realize it doesn’t matter so much what I’m doing.
-Almost ironically, letting go of everything else – confronting my own finitude and accepting the reality that I will never be able to do everything – was the key.
+Almost ironically, letting go of everything else – confronting my own finite-ness and accepting the reality that I will never be able to do everything – is the key.
 Choosing to be here now turns this moment’s experience, however exotic or mundane, into something worth paying attention to.
 It makes it possible to simply relax.
 It’s going just as it should, in the direction it should, at the pace it should.

 The only way to waste our time is to let it slip by unattended.